UN, Arab League to get stronger observer mandate in Syria

 The Arab League and UN are considering a joint mission to Syria.
 It must be stronger in numbers and equipment, and the mandate different.
 President Assad agreed to resume the mission during the Russian foreign minister’s visit to the embattled state.

+Ban Ki-moon also expressed regret over the UN Security Council’s failure to reach an agreement on a resolution on Syria.
+"I deeply regret that the Security Council has been unable to speak with one clear voice to end the bloodshed," he said.
+"The failure to do so is disastrous for the people of Syria.
+“On Saturday, Russia and China vetoed the latest UN Security Council resolution on the ongoing violence in Syria.
 The draft left out sanctions on the opposition alongside those on the Assad government, and also omitted Russian proposals.
 Moscow said the document did not realistically reflect the situation in Syria, and as a result could have sent an unbalanced signal to all sides of the conflict.